2 hour tour duration

 When is the best time to see bioluminescence?

 The best time to see bioluminescence is during warmer weather & water!
-Peak Auckland bioluminescence season is October-April.
+Peak Auckland bioluminescence season is October-April which you can see bioluminescence seasonality here..
 Tours are first-come-first-serve, so don’t wait!

 The bioluminescence is influenced by the moon as it produces light, thereby complicating the observation process.
 During the full moon and when the moon has ‘risen’ above the horizon line into the skies, it is less ideal.
 BUT DON’T WORRY; all of SNM’s dates have either NO moon rises or full moons!